-Finalists of the second round will be required to submit additional materials such as a letter of recommendation, budget summary, detailed timeline, and a partner and resources list.
+Finalists of the second round will be required to pay a processing fee and submit additional materials such as a letter of recommendation, budget summary, detailed timeline, and a partner and resources list.
 We ask that these documents explore an innovative concept surrounding a theme which adheres to NALIP’s provided guidelines.

 NALIP requests the following application materials for the second round of applications:

 Short script (3 to 10 pages)